RudyWeber/mardi/src/pages/how-you-can-help/index.md

 ---
-templateKey: "volunteer-page"
+templateKey: "how-you-can-help-page"
-path: /volunteer
+path: /how-you-can-help
-title: Volunteer
+title: How you can help
 ---

-### Can I volunteer?
+### How you can help

 MARDi needs: